Izza11/GLSL-Editor-Processing/README.md

 ### Build instructions for processing core and processing tool
 1. Install Apache Ant

-    On Windows and Linux, use the installation instructions[(http://ant.apache.org/manual/)] Or on Ubuntu 16.04, it's just a matter of sudo apt-get install ant On macOS, it’s much easier to install via Homebrew or MacPorts[(https://stackoverflow.com/questions/3222804/how-can-i-install-apache-ant-on-mac-os-x#3222993)].
+    On Windows and Linux, use the [installation instructions](http://ant.apache.org/manual/) Or on Ubuntu 16.04, it's just a matter of sudo apt-get install ant On macOS, it’s much easier to install via [Homebrew or MacPorts](https://stackoverflow.com/questions/3222804/how-can-i-install-apache-ant-on-mac-os-x#3222993).
     Ant 1.8 or later is required.

 2. Build the processing-tool-editor project: